Wedding Rehearsals – Do You Need One?

 You Can Rehearse Anywhere

-Sometimes it’s just not practical to rehearse at the venue, so a park, a backyard, in fact, any decent sized space, will work for a rehearsal.
+Sometimes it’s just not practical to do a wedding rehearsal at the venue, so a park, a backyard, in fact, any decent sized space, will work instead.

 Let Me Know

-I always try to accommodate rehearsals at the place and time that works for you.
+I always try to accommodate a wedding rehearsal at the place and time that works for you.
 However, give me notice and a few options as I will need to work them in around other weddings or meetings with couples.